Bodo Kirchhoff

 Bodo Kirchhoff (born 6 July 1948) is a German writer and novelist.
 He was born in Hamburg before moving with his family to Kirchzarten in the Black Forest in 1955, which he describes as a culture shock.
 In addition to writing literary fiction, he has worked on various projects for German television, such as long-runner Tatort, and has written movie screenplays.
 One of his best-known novels is Infanta (1990), which has been translated into more than a dozen languages.
 In 2016, his novel, which features an African migrant in Italy, Encounter won the German Book Prize.

 Life

-Bodo Kirchhoff received his high school diploma in 1968.
-After this he spent two years in the military, followed by a year selling ice cream in the United States of America.
-From 1972 to 1979 he studied pedagogy and psychology at Frankfurt University and completed his doctoral thesis on Jacques Lacan.
-During this period he was noticed by Suhrkamp, with whom he published until he switched to Frankfurter Verlagsanstalt, and published a both a novel and a play in 1979, beginning his career as a prolific author and multiple prize winner.
+Kirchhoff received his high school diploma in 1968.
+He then spent two years in the military, followed by a year selling ice cream in the United States.
+From 1972 to 1979, he studied pedagogy and psychology at Frankfurt University and completed his doctoral thesis on Jacques Lacan.
+During this period, he was noticed by Suhrkamp, with whom he published until he switched to Frankfurter Verlagsanstalt, and published a both a novel and a play in 1979, beginning his career as a prolific author and multiple prize winner.

 In the 1980s, he traveled extensively and wrote for the magazine TransAtlantik.
-Though he wrote nonfiction for this magazine, many of his experiences inspired his fictional works.

-In 1993 he evaluated the German Army's participation in UNOSOM.
-After this he was the 1994–95 Lecturer at the prestigious Frankfurt lectures.
-His topic was legends about your own body.
+In 1993, he evaluated the German Army's participation in UNOSOM.
+After this, he was the 1994–95 Lecturer at the prestigious Frankfurt lectures.